utsecnet/PAW/01 - Active Directory/README.md

 ## Groups
 The following groups must be created in Company > Groups > SecurityGroups > RBAC-PAW.
 The sub-bullet point are the members of the specified group.

-**PAW-AllPAWComputers** - Members of this group include all PAW Tier groups.
+**PAW-AllPAW-Computers** - Members of this group include all PAW Tier groups.
 It is a collection of all PAW machines.
-* PAW-Tier0Computers
+* PAW-Tier0-Computers
-* PAW-Tier1Computers
+* PAW-Tier1-Computers
-* PAW-Tier2Computers
+* PAW-Tier2-Computers

 **PAW-BlockPowershell** - Members of this group are blocked from using PowerShell via GPO.
 * PAW-Users

+**PAW-BlockLocalLogon** - Members of this group are not literally blocked from logging in locally, but rather from running certain applications via the AppLocker GPO after they have logged in.
+* PAW-Admins

-**PAW-AzureAdmins** - Members of this group are permitted to connect to pre-identified cloud services via Privileged Access Workstations
+**PAW-Azure-Admins** - Members of this group are permitted to connect to pre-identified cloud services via Privileged Access Workstations
 * not sure yet.

-**PAW-Tier0Admins** - Members of this group are Tier 0 admins.
-They can administrate Tier 0 PAWs.
+**PAW-Tier0-Admins** - Members of this group are Tier 0 server admins.
-* All Tier 0 Maintenance user accounts
+* All members of the Company\Users\PAW Accounts\Tier 0 OU

-**PAW-Tier0Computers** - Members of this group are Tier 0 Computers.
+**PAW-Tier0-Computers** - Members of this group are Tier 0 PAWs.
 Used mainly for GPO filtering.
 * All Tier 0 PAWs

-**PAW-Tier0Users** - Members of this group are tier 0 users.
-They can log into Tier 0 PAWs and servers.
+**PAW-Tier0-Users** - Members of this group are tier 0 PAW users.
+They can log into Tier 0 PAWs.
+They are a normal user account on PAWs that use the Tier 0/1/2 Admin accounts to elevate certain tasks.
-* All Tier 0 user accounts (Domain Controller and AD admins)
+* All domain user accounts that need to log into Tier 0 PAWs

-**PAW-Tier1Admins** - Members of this group are Tier 1 Admins.
-They can administrate Tier 1 PAWs.
+**PAW-Tier1-Admins** - Members of this group are Tier 1 server admins.
-* All Tier 1 Maintenance user accounts
+* All members of the Company\Users\PAW Accounts\Tier 1 OU

-**PAW-Tier1Computers** - Members of this group are Tier 1 Computers.
+**PAW-Tier1-Computers** - Members of this group are Tier 1 PAWs.
 Used mainly for GPO filtering.
 * All Tier 1 PAWs

-**PAW-Tier1Users** - Members of this group are Tier 1 users.
-They can log into Tier 1 PAWs and member servers.
+**PAW-Tier1-Users** - Members of this group are tier 1 PAW users.
+They can log into Tier 1 PAWs.
+They are a normal user account on PAWs that use their Tier 1 Admin account to elevate certain tasks.
-* All Tier 1 user accounts (Domain Controller and AD admins)
+* All domain user accounts that need to log into Tier 0 PAWs

-**PAW-Tier2Admins** - Members of this group are Tier 2 Administrators.
-They can administrate Tier 2 PAWs.
+**PAW-Tier2-Admins** - Members of this group are Tier 2 server admins.
-* All Tier 2 Maintenance user accounts
+* All members of the Company\Users\PAW Accounts\Tier 2 OU

-**PAW-Tier2Computers** - Members of this group are Tier 0 Computers.
+**PAW-Tier2-Computers** - Members of this group are Tier 2 PAWs.
 Used mainly for GPO filtering.
 * All Tier 2 PAWs

-**PAW-Tier2Users** - Members of this group are Tier 2 Users.
+**PAW-Tier2-Users** - Members of this group are tier 2 PAW users.
 They can log into Tier 2 PAWs.
+They are a normal user account on PAWs that use the Tier 2 Admin accounts to elevate certain tasks.
-* All Tier 2 user accounts (Domain Controller and AD admins)
+* All domain user accounts that need to log into Tier 0 PAWs

 **PAW-Users** - Members of this groups include all the Tier 0, 1, and 2 Users
+* PAW-Tier0-Users
+* PAW-Tier1-Users
+* PAW-Tier2-Users

+**PAW-Admins** - Members of this groups include all the Tier 0, 1, and 2 Admins
-* PAW-Tier0Users
+* PAW-Tier0-Admins
-* PAW-Tier1Users
+* PAW-Tier1-Admins
-* PAW-Tier2Users
+* PAW-Tier2-Admins

 ## Additional Resources
 For more information on what accounts count as Tier 0, see [Microsoft's recommendations here](https://docs.microsoft.com/en-us/windows-server/identity/securing-privileged-access/securing-privileged-access-reference-material#T0E_BM).